viamrobotics/docs/docs/services/motion/_index.md

 ### MoveSingleComponent

-*`MoveSingleComponent` allows you to bypass Viam’s internal motion planning entirely, if desired, for a single component.*
+The `MoveSingleComponent` method allows you to bypass Viam’s internal motion planning entirely, if desired, for a single component.

-`MoveSingleComponent` looks similar to `Move` above but may result in radically different behavior.
+It looks similar to `Move` above but may result in radically different behavior.

 `MoveSingleComponent` translates the given destination into the frame of the specified component, and then calls `MoveToPosition` on that component to move it to the desired location.
-As of April 21, 2023, [arms](/components/arm/) are the only component supported by `MoveSingleComponent`.
+As of April 25, 2023, [arms](/components/arm/) are the only component supported by `MoveSingleComponent`.

 As the name of the method suggests, only the single component specified by `component_name` will actuate.